Ser-Drephs/ser-drephs.github.io/_drafts/learning-rust.md

   - conventional commits
 ---

-I am using [gitui](https://github.com/extrawurst/gitui) as my primary graphical git tool.
-And I had some issues with it.
-First the `external Editor` Feature didn't work, now pushing to the the upsteam branch.
+I am using [gitui](https://github.com/extrawurst/gitui) as my primary graphical git tool and I had some issues with it.
+First the `external Editor` Feature didn't work, now pushing to the upsteam branch.
 So I decided to check the sources.
 It's an open-source project, so why not.
 That was my first encounter with Rust.

 Throughout the years I learned a few programming languages like `python`, `java`, `c#` so I had no problem reading it.
-Understanding what the code actually does is another thing.
+Understanding what the code actually did was something completely different.
 So I tried to "fix" a bug tagged as a `good first issue`.
 That is where the journey began.

 A few things to mention:
 - I didn't fix the bug 😅 My PR wasn't fully merged.
 But I decided to give it a try.
-- At this point I haven't read ["the book"](https://doc.rust-lang.org/book/) or anything else about Rust.
+- At this point I didn't read ["the book"](https://doc.rust-lang.org/book/) or anything else about Rust.
 I just started.
 Hands on experience.

 I decided to create a changelog generator based on both conventional commits and non-conventional commits[^1].